ESA title

 Importance of the work

-Physical domain knowledge of dynamical systems is normally encoded in the form of numerical models.
+Physical domain knowledge of dynamic systems is normally encoded in the form of numerical models.
 Various applications make use of such models, for instance in acquiring better operational weather and ocean forecasts.
-There are different data assimilation techniques previously designed to take observational data acquired from noisy sensors and combine it with outputs of numerical models, to produce an optimal estimate of the evolving state of the system.
+There are various data assimilation techniques previously designed to take observational data acquired from noisy sensors and combine it with outputs of numerical models, to produce an optimal estimate of the evolving state of the system.

-Data assimilation techniques have a several strengths in combining independent variables such as handling missing data, and implicit treatment of noise.
-However, the use of available data assimilation algorithms is difficult, mainly because there are many choices to be made by their user.
-Given a physical model, and a set of observational data, there are many data assimilation algorithms to choose from.
-Each of these algorithms has a different set of hyperparameters that need to be tuned.
 Additionally, models need to be parameterised before being used in combination with an algorithm.
 Identifying the optimal set of parameters and algorithms is purely a matter of trial and error and the choice depends on the dataset at hand.
 Therefore, users of these methods can benefit from a system that can identify the set of optimal choices in a computationally efficient way.
 This research focuses on automating the process of selection of the most suitable algorithm and set of parameters for each dataset.

 Machine learning pipeline of spatio-temporal data.
 Automated machine learning focuses on finding automated solutions for tedious tasks in this pipeline.
 Credits: Mitra Baratchi, University of Leiden.